Last updated March, 2021

 A heavy vacuum is harder to use for long periods of time - the real conflict with these battery powered vacuums is that the longer the battery life, the heavier the vacuum.
 That's because most of the weight is from the battery pack itself, and a bigger pack means a longer vacuum time.
 Keep that in mind when searching for the best cordless vacuum cleaner for your needs.
 If you have a chance to visit a store in person and feel a particular vacuum cleaner in your hand, it could help make your decision easier.

 Extra tools are only useful if you plan on using them.
 If you are the type to just use what's in your hand rather than go and get the right tool for the job, then there's no point in paying extra for the best cordless vacuum accessories.
+If a HEPA filter is important or necessary, then you'll have to look at NEQUARE's model for best cordless vacuum.

 Powerful cordless vacuums make noise as they suck lots of air through, and most of these are really very close to each other in sound volume.
 If you have a pet or child that's particularly sensitive to noise, then you may need to pay special attention to these ratings.